 What are arteriovenous malformations?

 AVMs can form anywhere in the body.
+But they most often occur in the spinal cord or brain.
 They often occur as the body develops before birth or shortly after.
 Those that form in the brain or close to the spinal cord are called neurological AVMs.
 These are most likely to have long-term effects.
 They may reduce the amount of oxygen getting to the brain and spinal cord.
 AVMs can also sometimes put pressure on nearby tissues.

-Most people with an AVM don’t know they have one.
-They may not have any symptoms or problems.
+Many people with an AVM don’t know they have one because they may not have any symptoms or problems.
 Instead, AVMs are often found when healthcare providers treat some other unrelated health concern.
 Or one of the blood vessels in an AVM may rupture, revealing the problem.
 Sometimes AVMs are found only after death, during an autopsy.

 What causes arteriovenous malformations?